MuratTurkoz/UdoGamesNextGenDevs_/README.md

 * [Mert Çakır](https://www.linkedin.com/in/mert-cakir0)

+## Summary
+You play as a character who tries to survive against an endless amount of candy enemies and as you kill your enemies you will get upgrades to make you stronger.

 ## Tema
 Oyunun teması hakkında konuşurken bir ekip arkadaşımız Adventure time ile bir fikirde bulundu. hepimiz aynı konuda kararlaştık